ASTRO-APS

 Intervention

-Apixaban 2.5 mg BID (later 5 mg BID after DSMB recommendation) vs. warfarin (INR 2–3) for 12 months in TAPS patients.
-Open-label, blinded endpoint (PROBE) design.
+Apixaban 2.5 mg BID (escalated to 5 mg BID after the 25th patient per DSMB) vs. warfarin (INR 2–3) for 12 months in TAPS patients.
+Open-label, blinded-endpoint (PROBE) design.

 Study Design